Soccentric/pico-sdk/QUICKSTART.md

 This single command will:
 1. ✅ Build the Docker development environment
 2. ✅ Initialize a Zephyr workspace with west
-3. ✅ Create a blinky application
+3. ✅ Create a production-ready application
 4. ✅ Compile the firmware for your board
 5. ✅ Generate a `.uf2` file ready to flash